In a Heartbeat Jean Chiang September 6, 2014 Saturday

 After hearing Dr. Salerno's pronouncement, I answered,"I have a lot of students, I have a lot of work to do, I have a lot of artwork to do, I need to wake up, I'm going to wake up and today is my 58th birthday."
 I took the pen and signed, Faye Jean Chiang.

 I was released from the hospital one week later on April 13, Friday and went to recover at Transplant House on the grounds of Jackson Memorial Hospital with my older sister Fay.
 On April 18, Wednesday evening around 8 pm, I took 9 pills before going to sleep.
 At 11 pm, Fay noticed that my breathing was very labored and took my blood pressure.
 It was alarmingly low, 85/30 and she went to speak to Antoinette at the front desk.
 Antoinette took my blood pressure and it was 75/25.
 She called 911 and an ambulance took me to the emergency room where I was admitted immediately and stabilized.
 I had fluid in both lungs.
-Tubes were inserted through my back into my lungs, the right on Thursday and the left on Friday, to remove fluid, 450cc and 300cc, respectively.
+Tubes or "pigtails" were inserted through my back into my lungs, the right on Thursday and the left on Friday, to remove fluid, 450cc and 300cc, respectively.
 I was released on April 23, Monday.
 I had narrowly missed death a second time.

 My life changed forever in a heartbeat and I have survived to tell the story.
 I feel that I was truly blessed to be reborn on Good Friday and my birthday and am forever grateful that I was not paralyzed and did not lose my memory or my speech.
 Only in mid September, 2013, did I feel that I was finally waking up.
 I am still tired and need to rest but I am stronger every day and understand that recovery is a process, not only physical but psychological, intellectual, emotional and spiritual.
 It is a recovery and discovery of a new person. through it all, I have tried to be a patient patient.
 In mid December, 2013, I was inspired to begin a project about this experience in writing and artwork.

 I am approaching this as I usually do, by research, by narrative storytelling and visual 2D and 3D artwork.
 This is not only a personal history and memory but, also, to raise awareness of the life threatening conditions, Type A Aortic dissection and Type B Aortic Dissection.
-I had never heard of these conditions an never in a million years did I think that I would ever have emergency open heart surgery but I have an 8 1/2" scar in the center and a 4 1/2" scar on my right chest to remind me every day.
+I had never heard of these conditions and never in a million years did I think that I would ever have emergency open heart surgery but I have an 8 1/2" scar in the center and a 4 1/2" scar on my right chest to remind me every day.
 I think of them as my badges of courage and survival.
 They are indelible.

 I will continue on this journey called life.
 At times, it has been difficult to remember and relive this experience but this emotionally challenging work is a part of my healing process.
 I move forward in faith, step by step...art is from the heart.